scalalandio/sbt-swagger-2/README.md

 This plugin is a sbt wrapper for a [Swagger Akka HTTP](https://github.com/swagger-akka-http/swagger-akka-http), that allows you to generate one (or more) Swagger JSON files during build instead of doing it in runtime.

+As such you can annotate your APIs, the same way you did in Swagger Akka HTTP.
+Then you can generate `swagger.json` only after you modified files, remove all dependencies from build, and use `getFromResource("swagger.json")` to serve it.

 ## Motivation

  * I wanted to limit dependencies used in runtime - as I used Circe and Jaws for JSON, shipping separate library